ADHD (Attention Deficit Hyperactivity Disorder) in Children and Adults

 Abnormal levels of key nutrients directly impact brain chemistry, behaviour and mental health.
 Some individuals may be unable to retain certain nutrients, while others may have difficulty excreting them.
 These biochemical predispositions can often run in families.

-Following Walsh Nutrient Therapy protocols, the Key Clinic works to correct any underlying biochemical imbalances using targeted nutrients to help restore a healthy balance.
+The Key Clinic works to correct any underlying biochemical imbalances using targeted nutrients to help restore a healthy balance.

-We then make specific recommendations and support you/your child through a six-month programme with monthly reviews to restore a healthy equilibrium.
+We then make specific recommendations and support you/your child through a programme with monthly reviews to restore a healthy equilibrium.

 ADHD and Auditory Integration Training - BrightBeatz